kurt-krueckeberg/data-structures-cplus/notes/bsearch.md

 ## TODO

 TODO: Why is the output from `compare_runtime()` the same as when searching for 7, 20 or 55, but different than when searching for -20?
 Why does it the search output when the key = 0?
+Is the output different with array B (versus array a)?

 ## Binary search perfomance analysis